 In-Home Support Services

-Our Behavior Consultant will collaborate with the child’s support team to complete a functional behavior assessment (FBA) and develop a positive behavior support plan (PBSP) for the family.
-Parent/guardian training and Daily Living Skills are services provided within this program as well.
+Our Behavior Consultants will collaborate with the child’s team to complete a functional behavior assessment (FBA) and develop a positive behavior support plan (PBSP).
+Parent & Caregiver Education and Daily Living Skills are services provided within this program as well.

 School Consultation & Assessments

 Our team will consult and collaborate with the child’s team at school and develop a functional behavior assessment(FBA) and positive behavior support plan together to meet the behavior needs of the child.
 The child’s team will be trained on the plan by our behavior consultant.